Working for Freedom from Gun Violence Donate

 SB25-003 High Capacity Magazine Ban Enforcement – Support

 Status: Passed Senate State Affairs 1/28 on 3-2 party-line vote.
-On to the Senate Floor.
+Passed Senate 3rd reading 2/18 on 19-15 vote.
+House Judiciary hearing upcoming.
+1:30 p.m.
 (Sens.
 Tom Sullivan and Julie Gonzales, Reps.
 Andrew Boesenecker and Meg Froelich).
 Would ban the sale of most Semi-automatic firearms that accept detachable magazines and classifies rapid-fire devices as dangerous weapons.

 SB25-034 Voluntary No Buy – Strongly Support

-Status: Introduced 1/8/2025.
-Assigned to Senate State Affairs Hearing on February 6 th , upon adjournment.
+Status: Passed Senate State Affairs on 2/6 on 3-2 party line vote.
+On to Senate Appropriations.
 (Sen. Cathy Kipp and Rep. Andrew Boesenecker.
 Allows person to voluntarily put themselves on the NICS no buy list.

 SB25-059 Support for State Response to Mass Shootings – Support